 Why does En Passant exist?

-According to Wikipedia, en passant came into existence in the 15th century because that prevents the two step advance of a pawn to protect itself from enemy pawn on the adjacent file.
+According to Wikipedia, en passant came into existence in the 15th century because that prevents the two-step advance of a pawn to protect itself from an enemy pawn on the adjacent file.